slawqo/kaplonskipl/content/blog/neutron-where-is-my-packet-2.md

  cookie=0x14226289a54c3126, duration=184660.279s, table=22, n_packets=13, n_bytes=1158, priority=0 actions=drop
 ```

-Here packets are first comming through the rule in table=0 and are resubmitted
+Here packets are first coming through the rule in `table=0` and are resubmitted
 to table=4.
-In table 4 there is rule which match on the ``vni`` for that network
+In table 4 there is a rule that matches on the `vni` for the network
-and based on that sets vlan_id for the packet (remember, that is this local vlan
+and based on that sets the corresponding vlan_id in the packet (remember, that
-which can be different on each node for the same network).
-Next packets are
+this local vlan can be different on each node for the same network, as explained
-resubmitted to table=10 where "magic" happens.
-There is rule which learns about
+above).
+Next packets are resubmitted to `table=10`, where "magic" happens.
+There
-mac addresses of the source of the packet and based on that it installs in the
+is rule which learns mac addresses of the source of the packet and based on that
-table=20 some rules.
-After that packet is send to the br-int.
+it installs in `table=20` some rules.
+After that, the packet is send to the
+`br-int`.

-That additional rule installed in table=20 helpes later if some packets will be
+That additional rule installed in `table=20` helpes later if some packets are
-send in the opposite direction as it will be known where the destination MAC
+sent in the opposite direction, because it will be known where the destination MAC
-actuall is so packet will not be flooded to all other tunnel ends but only to
+actually is, so packets will not be flooded to all the tunnel ends but will be
-the proper one.
+sent directly to the correct one.

 * Last step - integration bridge